murtukov/php-code-generator/readme.md

 }
 ```

-However class qualifiers are NOT resolved from scalaras and arrays, unless unwrapped in special objects:
+However class qualifiers are NOT resolved from scalaras and arrays, unless wrapped in special objects:
 ```php
 use Murtukov\PHPCodeGenerator\Collection;
 use Murtukov\PHPCodeGenerator\Literal;